giacomopiccinini/giacomopiccinini.github.io/index.md

 Here I will try and report (most likely with random cadence) some formal aspects of Machine Learning I find interesting.
 I am a firm believer that Machine Learning as a field requires much more formality and way less parameters.

-Ping me on any social to describe this further!
+Ping me on any social to discuss this further!